SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-faith-alone.markdown

 ---
 layout: post
-title: "📜Justification by \"faith alone\" is a reformation doctrine; the full definition, \"but not by faith that is alone,\" has recently been distorted by false teachers"
+title: "📜Justification by \"faith alone\" is a reformation doctrine; the full definition, \"but the faith that justifies is never alone,\" has recently been distorted by false teachers"
-date: 2023-09-12 03:00:00 -0500
+date: 2023-09-12 03:10:00 -0500
 categories: truth
 published: true
 ---